 Our experts specialize in breast imaging.

 What about women who are at high risk?

 We recommend that women at high risk for developing breast cancer – due to personal or family history of breast or ovarian cancer, a known genetic mutation, or prior chest radiation treatment – have a comprehensive risk assessment.
-Our team will provide a personalized surveillance and prevention plan, which may include 3D mammography or annual breast MRI, and potentially genetic counseling and testing.
+Our team will provide a personalized surveillance and prevention plan, which may include enhanced screening (breast MRI in addition to 3D mammography), and potentially genetic counseling and testing.
 Not sure if you’re high risk?
 Call 1-800-ROSWELL (1-800-767-9355) or fill out the online assessment form.

 Is 3D mammography better than 2D?

 Yes, 3D mammography has higher cancer detection rates.
 While it is not a silver bullet (there are still some breast cancers we do not find with 3D mammograms), it is a definite improvement over 2D.
 3D mammography also has a lower recall rate, meaning that fewer women need to return for additional images.

 What do women need to know about mammography?